Mich-Martins/carModelAnalysis/README.md

 Computing the Customer Lifetime Value (LTV), which represents the average amount of money a customer generates.
 We can then determine how much we can spend on marketing.

+## Conclusion
+The SQL codeline for finding the VIP customers, the leass engaging and more engaging customers, and the customers Lifetime Value (LTV) can be seen in the .sql file
+The visualization presented the Total unique order, the total order, the total sales, top sold cars, Annual sales, highest selling vendors, top sales per category, and the Invetory turnover per category.